mnpqraven/dotfiles_nix/README.md

 nmcli device list connect "name" password "password"
 ```

-#### NOTE: if you use `nmtui` then remember to have "Automatically connect" and
-"Available to all users" options checked.
-If the wifi doesn't automatically
-connect after boot then delete the network and re-connect, if it still doesn't
-work then use `nmcli`

 ### Possible issues

-#### nerdfonts not loading
+#### `nerdfonts` not loading

 Try `fc-cache -rf` [(see)](https://github.com/NixOS/nixpkgs/issues/366979)

+#### Wifi not autoconnecting
+if you use `nmtui` and wifi is not automatically connecting after login then
+do the following
+- have "Automatically connect" and "Available to all users" options
+checked.
+- If the wifi doesn't automatically connect after boot then delete the
+network and re-connect.
+- if it still doesn't work then use `nmcli`.